 Since wet cured hams are precooked, in theory all you need to do is warm yours throughout, avoid high heat, and avoid cooking too long to keep it from drying.
-Standard cooking technique on the package and in all the cookbooks says to heat it at 325°F until it reaches 140°F. But that is a recipe for dry meat.
+Standard cooking technique on the package and in all the cookbooks says to heat it at 325°F until it reaches 140°F. But that is a "how to" for dry meat.
 If you take a little care you can really amp yours up to 11 on the grill (although the same method works fine indoors).

 First of all, try to find one that has been trimmed properly.
 You don't want skin or a thick fat layer.
 Nobody will eat them, and they don't add moisture or any flavor to the meat, so it is waste.
 You want the smoke and the glaze on the meat, not on the skin or fat.

 The problem with most wet-cured hams is that they are dry when you cook them according to the instructions on the package, and the smoke flavor is barely noticeable.
 So we'll cook ours a lot lower and slower to keep the moisture in, add just a little fresh smoke, wrap it in foil to hold in moisture, sizzle on a glaze, and make a thin sauce that will penetrate the meat and add back moisture.